 - Retail and wholesale make up a large portion of the GDP.
 The market presently accounts for 16.4% of the GDP and with urbanization and the population growing, is expected to continue to be a solid investment opportunity.

-For more interesting articles, facts, and statistics, bookmark the Michael Chudi Ejekam Blog.
+For more interesting articles, facts, and statistics, bookmark the Michael Chudi Ejekam Nigeria.
 We’ll be updating the site regularly with fresh information and insights from Michael Chudi Ejekam, too.